msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 ### Playbook
 Playbook is just a scenario to be run, written is `yaml`-file.
-Ypu can run that using `ansible` executable directly.
+You can run that using `ansible` executable directly.

 In our case application deployment will consists of these steps:
  - build application locally from sources using maven
  - upload artifact to node